 The appropriateness of the BPS program requirements are consistent with the Council on Credentialing in Pharmacy’s Resource Paper titled: Scope of Contemporary Pharmacy Practice: Roles, Responsibilities, and Functions of Pharmacists and Pharmacy Technicians.

-For the Spring and Fall 2022 Examination, please refer to the Oncology Pharmacy Content Outline found in the BCOP Examination Specification document for details.
+For the Spring 2023 BCOP certification examination, please refer to the Oncology Pharmacy Content Outline found in the BCOP Examination Specification document for details.

-- Domain 1: Pathophysiology and Molecular Biology of Cancer (20% percent of examination)
+- Domain 1: Oncology Diagnosis and Testing (23% percent of examination)

-- Domain 2: Therapeutics, Patient Management, and Education (38% percent of examination)
+- Domain 2: Therapeutics and Patient Management (49% percent of examination)

-- Domain 4: Practice Management (22% percent of examination)
+- Domain 3: Professional Practice (28% percent of examination)

 Pharmacists who earn the designation Board Certified Oncology Pharmacist® (BCOP) will be required to maintain their certification over a seven year period by completing one of the following professional development activities: